pagedjs/pagedjs-website/src/content/en/journal/2025-11-7-succesfully-published-@paged-page.md

 Conceptually, in the word of web to print, the sheet of paper doesn’t impact the layout of its content (outside of what the @page can  do): in short, you can’t define how the content of the page look depending on the type of page it’s on.

-A simple example: let say that your design needs to have the text on the thirteenth page in another color and you don’t know before hand what would be on this page, you would asssume that you could use the following code:
+A simple example: let say that your design needs to have the text on the thirteenth page in another color and you don’t know before hand what would be on this page, you would asssume that you could use the following code:css

 ```css
 @page:nth(13) {